 - Sprinkles Cupcakes ATM— You read that right, a cupcake ATM.
-It’s adorable, quirky, and worth checking out!
+It’s adorable, quirky, and a Tampa dessert spot worth checking out!

 For shopping, they have a large selection and variety of shops!
 Some of the most popular are Kittenish, Leafy Luv Affair, The Candle Pour, Sur La Table, Fig & Julep, Anthropologie, Francesca’s, Kendra Scott, and Lululemon.

 Indian Rocks Beach